RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

       Select drive dialog

 #.
 You will be asked to confirm your choice and enter a password.
-   Additional dialog windows will again show the selected destination drive, take the opportunity to reconsider if you chose the right device.
+   Additional dialog windows will again show the selected destination drive.
+   Take the opportunity to reconsider whether you chose the right device.

 .. _linux_cli: